11 Predictive modelling and machine learning

 plots$roc

-The x-axis shows the false positive rate of the classifier (which is 1 minus the specificity - we’d like this to be as low as possible) and the y-axis shows the corresponding sensitivity of the classifier (we’d like this to be as high as possible).
-The red line shows the false positive rate and sensitivity of our classifier, which each point on the line corresponding to a different threshold.
-The grey line shows the performance of a classifier that is no better than random guessing - ideally, we want the red line to be much higher than that.
+The x-axis shows the false positive rate of the classifier (which is 1 minus the specificity – we’d like this to be as low as possible) and the y-axis shows the corresponding sensitivity of the classifier (we’d like this to be as high as possible).
+The red line shows the false positive rate and sensitivity of our classifier, with each point on the line corresponding to a different threshold.
+The grey line shows the performance of a classifier that is no better than random guessing – ideally, we want the red line to be much higher than that.

 The beauty of the ROC curve is that it gives us a visual summary of how the classifier performs for all possible thresholds.
-It is instrumental if we want to compare two or more classifiers, as you will do in Exercise 9.5.
+It is instrumental if we want to compare two or more classifiers, as you will do in Exercise 11.5.

 The legend shows a summary measure, \(AUC\), the area under the ROC curve.
 An \(AUC\) of 0.5 means that the classifier is no better than random guessing, and an \(AUC\) of 1 means that the model always makes correct predictions for all thresholds.
-Getting an \(AUC\) that is lower than 0.5, meaning that the classifier is worse than random guessing, is exceedingly rare, and can be a sign of some error in the model fitting.
+Getting an \(AUC\) that is lower than 0.5, meaning that the classifier is worse than random guessing, is exceedingly rare and can be a sign of some error in the model fitting.

-evalm also computes a 95 % confidence interval for the \(AUC\), which can be obtained as follows:
+evalm also computes a 95% confidence interval for the \(AUC\), which can be obtained as follows:

 plots$optres[[1]][13,]

 Another very important plot provided by evalm is the calibration curve.
-It shows how well-calibrated the model is.
-If the model is well-calibrated, then the predicted probabilities should be close to the true frequencies.
-As an example, this means that among wines for which the predicted probability of the wine being red is about 20 %, 20 % should actually be red.
+It shows how well calibrated the model is.
+If the model is well calibrated, then the predicted probabilities should be close to the true frequencies.
+As an example, this means that among wines for which the predicted probability of the wine being red is about 20%, 20% should actually be red.
 For a well-calibrated model, the red curve should closely follow the grey line in the plot:

 # Calibration curve: